Industry: Casual Restaurant

 Ten years ago Scott and Arianne Bennett had a dream to bring tasty, moderately-priced Middle Eastern food to the Washington, D.C., Metropolitan Area.
 Inspired by the falafel shops sprinkled across Amsterdam, the Bennetts aspired to bring the flavors of Europe and the Middle East to Washington, D.C.’s Adams Morgan neighborhood, and perhaps beyond.

 Thus the idea of Amsterdam Falafelshop was born.
 But the restaurant’s owners struggled during a renovation project that consumed Adams Morgan from 2010 to 2012.
-The work to build improvements in the neighborhood would make Adams Morgan more navigable for bicyclists and pedestrians, but also made it harder for the Bennetts to operate their business, according to the Scott Bennett.
+The to work to build improvements in the neighborhood would make Adams Morgan more navigable for bicyclists and pedestrians, but but also made it harder for the Bennetts to operate their business, according to the Scott Bennett.

 “Our business growth came to a screeching halt,” Scott Bennett said.
 “Wacif came to our assistance with a five-year loan, and helped us survive until the end of the project.”